 Fosamax: When Good Things Happen To Bad Osteoporosis Drugs

-In the Save Our Bones Program I dedicate an entire chapter to the discussion of all the osteoporosis drugs, including Fosamax and its generic formula alendronate sodium.
+In the Osteoporosis Reversal Program I dedicate an entire chapter to the discussion of all the osteoporosis drugs, including Fosamax and its generic formula alendronate sodium.
 This is a popular bisphosphonate drug widely prescribed by doctors and advertised on TV and other media outlets.

 Marketing ads for this drug offer no information whatsoever on what bisphosphonates are really made of, and for a good reason.
 You’ll know why once you read an excerpt from the Introduction to an article by the late Dr. Herbert Fleisch titled “Bisphosphonates: Mechanisms of Action”.
 It was published in the prestigious Endocrine Reviews in the year 1998.
 Dr. Fleisch was a Swiss pioneer researcher on metabolic bone diseases whose work led to the discovery of bisphoshponates as osteoporosis drugs.